-Machine Learning has grown to be way more than just a subset of AI, with its endless possibilities it has become the latest cutting-edge technology.
-Think of it as the technical equivalent of sparkling wine - it can only be called Champagne once it meets a certain criteria.
+Machine Learning has endless possibilities: it has become the latest cutting-edge technology.
+Think of it as the technical equivalent of sparkling wine - it can only be called Champagne once it meets certain criteria.

 What are the benefits of MLaaS for SMEs?